 Hope you’re having an awesome day!

-We’ll send out the solution (with working code & test-cases) tomorrow, so make sure you move our emails to primary, so you don’t miss them!
+We’ll send a detailed solution with test cases tomorrow, so make sure you move our emails to primary, so you don’t miss them!

 Gmail users—move us to your primary inbox